Designer

 Other

 Outcome details (optional): Describe what happens when the workflow reaches the End block.
 The character limit for this field is 64 characters.
-Nexthink recommends keeping this description concise in case the information is used on dashboards.
+Nexthink recommends keeping this description concise in case the information is used in dashboards.

 The Connector uses a set of configurations to set up integration events to 3rd party APIs quickly.
-Nexthink supports the configuration of Connectors with the following third-party applications: Microsoft Entra ID, Microsoft Outlook, ChatGPT, and ServiceNow.
+Nexthink supports the configuration of Connectors with the following third-party applications: Microsoft Entra ID, Microsoft Outlook, ChatGPT and ServiceNow.

 Workflows use global variables to: